ChiakiUra/ChiakiUra/README.md

 - Contributed extensively to **anime soundtracks** as a guitarist and mixing engineer
 - Versatile experience in **recording, mixing, mastering, composition, and guitar performance**
 - Teaching and mentoring young creators at **Unlimited Sound Works**
-- Exploring IT development → building tools like **Plugin Intel Checker**
+- Exploring IT development → building tools

 ---